 A day after the market plunged on worse than expected inflation numbers for April, today, May 12, stocks moved up to recover part of their drop on another decree in the weekly initial claims for unemployment numbers.
 For the week ending May 8, seasonally adjusted initial claims for unemployment in regular state programs was 473,000.
 That’s a decrease of 34,000 from the previous week’s revised level.
 And it’s the lowest level for new claims for unemployment since the week of March 14, 2020.
 (That’s before the pandemic recession really hit full speed.)
 For the week of March 14, 2020, initial claims for unemployment wee 256,000.

 I’m starting up my videos on JubakAM.com again–this time using YouTube as a platform.
-The thirteenth YouTube video “2 Hedges for All Your Market Worries” went up today.
+The twenty-third YouTube video “Five Stocks for an Inflation Scare” went up today.